Kanames/SpringBoot-SwaggerExamples/SwaggerApiInfoExample/README.md

 # Swagger API Info Example

-In this repositoryI am going to show how to add ApiInfo object in your Docket so that you will have a more professional look on your Swagger UI.
+In this repository I am going to show how to add ApiInfo object in your Docket so that you will have a more professional look on your Swagger UI.

 My medium post here: https://medium.com/p/ef2ba65ebb86